AAP127/ECE196_team10/milestones_progress.md

 ## Project Updates
+Click [here](#week-5) or scroll down to read about our progress.

 #### Week 9
-- We successfully printed an enclosure for our device
+- We successfully printed an <strong>enclosure</strong> for our device
 - We assembled first prototype PCB, making wiring additions for the logic level shifter as needed.
-- We implemented a Google Firebase database in between the computer server and webfront for real time data updates and distribution.
+- We implemented a <strong>Google Firebase database</strong> in between the computer server and webfront for real time data updates and distribution.
+This involved assigning one offline webpage to be a <u>dashboard</u> to connect to the sensors and database, and the main page to <u>distribute</u> the information.
 - Real-time parking data transfer from the device to the website via Bluetooth is still being finalized.